mayataka/mayataka/index.md

 We lift the original optimization problem into a higher dimensional one to real the high nonlinearity while keeping the computational efficiency.
 Numerical results on whole-body optimal control of legged robots show that the proposed method can reduce the computational time drastically in the presence of active friction cone constraints.

-Figure: CPU time comparison between the proposed (DMS-LCD), previous methods (DMS-CD, DMS-ID, FDDP, iLQR) for whole-body optimal control of a quadrupedal robot.
+Figure: CPU time comparison between the proposed (DMS-LCD) and previous methods (DMS-CD, DMS-ID, FDDP, iLQR) for whole-body optimal control of a quadrupedal robot.

 <img src="https://raw.githubusercontent.com/wiki/mayataka/mayataka/images/comparison_lifted_cd.png" width="350">